bsc101/roon-extension-macroon-readme/README.md

   If an IP is pingable, it is assumed 'online', otherwise it is assumed 'offline'.
   Parameters:
   *IP Address*: The IP address to ping.
   *Min Seconds Online*: Minimum time period in seconds during which the state 'online' is held.
+After the last successful ping, the software waits this time period before switching to 'offline' (to prevent switching to 'offline' just because one single ping fails).
-  *Min Seconds Offline*:
+  *Min Seconds Offline*: Minimum time period in seconds during which the state 'offline' is held.

+Parameters for all trigger types:

 #### Trigger Constraints